OVagamundo/Flashcard-Heroes/Code/scripts_SlotView.gd.md

 		if is_instance_valid(selected_loc) and selected_loc != _location:
 			EventBus.emit_signal("inventory_action_requested", selected_loc, _location)

-		# If nothing is selected, select this empty slot to update selection context.
+		# An empty slot should never be the source of an action.
+		# Clicking it with nothing else selected should just clear the context.
 		else:
-			InteractionManager.select_view(self, _location)
+			InteractionManager.clear_selection()

 func _can_drop_data(_at_position, data) -> bool:
 	return data is Dictionary and data.has("source_loc")